BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             USER: <User>

-Now you can add jobs at the end of the file to see the execution Each job will point to one of the ``batch`` files that will be created in the next step, which means that autosubmit will look for the instruction of the experiment in the ``~/autosubmit/<expid>/proj/local_project/`` if none is found autosubmit will look at ``LOCAL.PROJECT_PATH`` set earlier in order to look and if they exist copy to the new project.
+Now you can add jobs at the end of the file to see the execution Each job will point to one of the ``Bash`` files that will be created in the next step, which means that autosubmit will look for the instruction of the experiment in the ``~/autosubmit/<expid>/proj/local_project/`` if none is found autosubmit will look at ``LOCAL.PROJECT_PATH`` set earlier in order to look and if they exist copy to the new project.